 The energy transition is reshaping the structure of the industry.
-Traditionally, households and businesses buy energy from a limited number of national suppliers in the UK.
+Traditionally, households and businesses buy energy from a limited number of national suppliers.
 Power generation and storage is centrally controlled and still run by a relatively small number of individuals.
 In future, customers will be in the driving seat.
 They will have more choice and control, and the energy sector will be more democratic, decentralised and much more complex.
 Laura’s simple observation raised a laugh from the audience and highlighted the scale of the coming change: “Today we’ve got 400 people who run the energy sector and they all know each other’s golf handicap.
 Isn’t that fantastic?”
 She then explained that there will soon be millions of stakeholders, representing a total transformation of the industry.

 Several speakers explained that they did not currently invest in retail energy firms, noting that many are poorly funded.
 Nigel said that: “Insufficient regulation led to the extraordinary situation where 60% of retail firms failed within weeks of the of the energy crisis starting”.
 Laura also noted that retail suppliers have failed to engage with customers to understand what they want, which has led to poor customer service.
 Nigel also observed that the government’s energy price cap hinders him from investing in mainstream retail energy firms.
 John suggested that most retail energy companies are unnecessary go-betweens adding little or no value for consumers.

-Laura highlighted a severe shortage of skills and experience among senior politicians in the UK.
+Laura highlighted a severe shortage of skills and experience among senior politicians.
 Ministers often lack a proper understanding of technology, business and energy.
 And government inertia is also a problem.
 Regulators and politicians need clearer objectives and a more joined-up approach to writing policy.
 Transport and energy departments would be better off working together but often pull in different directions.
 Legislators consistently fail to understand the scale of change needed to hit carbon reduction targets.
 Planning authorities are often slow to approve new projects due to outdated processes and local objections.

 Laura suggested that much could be learned by studying what has worked in other industries.
 Many phone and broadband providers were much better at reducing complexity for customers.
 Energy firms that embrace new customer-centric business models will thrive as customers demand the same service standards they receive in other sectors.